aryairani/newfangled/README.md

 ```

 ## Special thanks
-Thanks to pfn and OlegYch__ in #sbt, tpolecat for the `scalacOptions`, and all the free library and plugin developers.
+Thanks to pfn and OlegYch__ in #sbt, tpolecat for the `scalacOptions`, and all the amazing library and plugin developers.